jcrm1/jcrm1/README.md

 You can see these projects (and more!) in my profile below.

 I also enjoy security research for macOS and iOS!

+I recently entered a CTF for the first time with Purdue b01lers.
+My team got sixth.
+It was fun- I'd definitely like to do another!